Medical SEO: Improve Your Healthcare Website’s Rankings

 If you want to elevate your website to the next level, make sure you take heed of all of the search engine evaluator guidelines Google provides.

-Improve your E-A-T, make a conscious effort to improve your overall content quality, review your website holistically and work from the ground up to discover technical problems that are going to set you back behind your competitors.
+Improve your E-E-A-T, make a conscious effort to improve your overall content quality, review your website holistically and work from the ground up to discover technical problems that are going to set you back behind your competitors.

 If the last few years of core updates have been any indicator of how much more expertise is required for healthcare-related sites to rank, especially healthcare-affiliate sites, then you must invest your time and effort into making real changes.